-During 2010 a group of runners who enjoyed running formed a running group, and this group entered teams in a few local events, i.e. the OU relay and Greensands Ridge relay race, we also met up several events in the area.
+During 2010 a group of runners who enjoyed running together from David Lloyd, formed a running group, and this group entered teams in a few local events, i.e. the OU relay and Greensands Ridge relay race, we also met up several events in the area.
 Then a group of us decided to go over to Palma to run in either the 10k or half marathon, by this time the number of runners joining our group had grown, so after a bit of soul searching and contemplating decided to put our ‘unofficial’ group on a more formal footing and applied to the Association of Running Clubs (ARC) to become an affiliated club.

 Anyway, one of the biggest decisions was what to call the club and yes we did consider ‘David Lloyd Redway Trotters’ which seemed a good idea at the time but common sense prevailed and we settled on David Lloyd Redway Runners’.